The Most Popular Types Of Metals And Their Uses

 Tool Steel

 Tool steel is one of the hardest forms of metal on the planet.
 Tool steel is made by combining iron with cobalt, tungsten, or vanadium.
-Because of its hardness, it is great for use in manufacturing drills and cutting tools.
+Because of its hardness, it is great for use in the manufacturing of cutting tools, dies, and molds.
+Its ability to retain a sharp edge under extreme conditions makes it invaluable in the machining and tooling industries.

 The most common use for tool steel is in construction.
 It is especially useful in the shipbuilding and automotive industries for machining purposes.